-This page opens access to a wide variety of documents, photos and audio-visuals with science-relevant and Queensland-relevant content.
+This page opens access to a variety of documents, photos and audio-visuals with science-relevant and Queensland-relevant content.

 Material posted here is preserved for posterity not only by the Society but via PANDORA, Australia’s web archive, which stores substantive websites on rotation.
 This wonderful service, an element of Australia’s information infrastructure, aims to archive valuable information that otherwise might vanish when websites are updated.
 Captured versions of the Society’s website from June 2015, 2016 and 2017 can be viewed at http://nla.gov.au/nla.arc-152995.
-The site is scheduled for annual gathering again every June.
+The site is scheduled for annual gathering every June.

 Royal Society’s Physical Library

 In exchange for its Proceedings, the Society receives publications from all parts of the world and has, by this means, assembled a very important collection of scientific literature, containing some 20,000 volumes, now housed in the Queensland Museum Library.
 Members are welcome to visit this library, by arrangement with the Society’s Honorary Librarian, contactable via Queensland Museum.

 Corner of Grey & Melbourne Sts, South Brisbane

 Open 9:30am to 5:00pm (special hours on holidays)

 Images of science-related subjects in Queensland are available on a new page (under construction).
 Some images are paywalled, some are free of charge.

 Professional scientists, especially those well advanced in their career or of retirement age, tend to accumulate quantities of unpublished data, field notes, experimental observations, articles and reports.
 Members are invited to scan copies of material that is not otherwise readily accessible and is likely to have some enduring value for lodgement on this page.
 The page will be moderated so that members can have the benefit of a second opinion as to what is likely to have “enduring value”.

 On-Line Science Library